sheharyaar/ptokax/README.md

 Host: 10.112.5.167 ()	Status: Up
 Host: 10.112.5.167 ()	Ports: 22/open/tcp//ssh///	OS: Linux 4.15 - 5.6	Seq Index: 260	IP ID Seq: All zeros
 ```
-- Now ssh to the pi : `ssh pi@IP`.
-If it is a new install, then the password will be `raspberrypi`.

 # Installing Ptokax on Raspberry Pi